fullstack-hy2020/fullstack-hy2020.github.io/src/content/7/en/part7a.md

 }
 ```

-One way to do this would be to use react router's [useRouteMatch](https://reacttraining.com/react-router/web/api/Hooks/useroutematch) hook to figure out the id of the note to be displayed in the _App_ component.
+One way to do this would be to use React Router's [useMatch](https://reactrouter.com/docs/en/v6/api#usematch) hook to figure out the id of the note to be displayed in the _App_ component.

-It is not possible to use the <i>useRouteMatch</i> hook in the component which defines the routed part of the application.
+It is not possible to use the <i>useMatch</i> hook in the component which defines the routed part of the application.
 Let's move the use of the _Router_ components from _App_:

 ```js
 ReactDOM.render(